polidanilo/SeaStateStabilizer/README.md

 # 2-Axis Roll-Pitch Gimbal
-I wanted to design and build a 2-DoF platform stabilization system: a first project to finally put to use the bunch of servos, PCBs, wiring and the ESP32 I had bought months ago when I wanted to build myself a little robot.
+I wanted to design and build a 2-DoF platform stabilization system: a first project to finally put to use the bunch of servos, PCBs, wiring and the ESP32 I had bought months ago when I wanted to build myself a robot.
 Nowadays, I'm focusing on marine robotics (and more broadly on cyber-physical systems) as ROVs / AUVs / USVs are a great interest of mine!
 So I chose this idea as a simple way to break free of analysis paralysis and take a first step into marine technology, control theory, electronics and the fundamentals of robotics.

 For day-by-day hardware troubleshooting, notes and development details, see [LOGBOOK.md](LOGBOOK.md).